-Every GmbH and UG (types of German limited liability companies), must be registered in the commercial register (known as the Handelsregister in German) of the responsible local court (Amtsgericht).
+Every GmbH and UG (types of German limited liability companies), must be registered in the Handelsregister (the German commercial register) of the responsible district court (Amtsgericht).
 The entry completes the formation of a GmbH and UG.

-In this article, we’ll explain what a commercial register entry looks like, where you can get an extract and when changes are necessary.
+In this article, you’ll learn what a commercial register entry looks like, where you can get an extract and when changes are necessary.